MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-pages.md

 List pages support users viewing and finding specific entities or entries in a collection.
 Lists that are editable have cells available for data entry and update.

 List pages must contain a single `Repeater` group.
 In addition, a list can include groups of fields, card parts, and list parts.
 Below are examples of list page compositions, showing how space is divided.
+Parts can be combined in more ways than shown here to suit different scenarios.

 |Example 1|Example 2|Example 3|
 |---------|---------------|----|